texstudio-org/texstudio/utilities/manual/source/background.md

     syntax checking\
     If \#\#L is added to a key, a length is expected as argument.\
-    If \#\#l is added to a key, the argument is defining a label. (see listings.cwl)
+    If \#\#l is added to a key, the argument is defining a label. (see listings.cwl)\
+    If \#\#d is added to a key, the argument is treated same like command definition,i.e. no syntax check. (see listings.cwl)
 -   `#endkeyvals` (at start of line): end definition of keyvals, see graphicx.cwl in source code